GoogleCloudPlatform/click-to-deploy/k8s/zookeeper/README.md

    * ```kubectl get storageclass```
    * Or check how to create a new StorageClass in [Kubernetes Documentation](https://kubernetes.io/docs/concepts/storage/storage-classes/#the-storageclass-resource)

  * Set the persistent disk's size.
-The default disk size is "8Gi for Drupal and 5Gi for MariaDB".
+The default disk size is "10Gi" for ZooKeeper.

 ```shell
 export DEFAULT_STORAGE_CLASS="standard" # provide your StorageClass name if not "standard"